top of page

 Lighting Design

 Alongside her lighting practice, Malten frequently designs sets and visual environments for performance.
 Recent projects include Tatlin’s Tower at the Sainsbury Centre in Norwich, staged beneath the museum’s model of Tatlin’s monument, as well as Angels in America, both directed by Karen Kirkham.
-She also designed sets and lighting for Another Goodbye, written and performed by Adie Mueller, and co-created My Heart, My Heart – Live Poetry Jukebox, a touring poetry performance project presented across the UK over five years.
+She also designed sets and lights for Another Goodbye, written and performed by Adie Mueller, which will tour the UK in the fall of 2026 and co-created My Heart, My Heart – Live Poetry Jukebox, a poetry performance project presented across the UK over five years.

 Over the course of her career, Malten has assisted on productions and international transfers to London, Naples, Valencia, Tokyo, and Vienna, collaborating with renowned lighting designers including Jennifer Tipton, Chris Akerlind, David Finn, Steve Strawbridge, and Christophe Forey.
 Most recently, she assisted Jennifer Tipton on the West End production of To Kill a Mockingbird at the Gielgud Theatre in London, and previously worked with Christophe Forey on the European tour of Norma starring Cecilia Bartoli.

-Trui Malten studied lighting design with Jennifer Tipton and set design with Ming Cho Lee at the Yale School of Drama.
-She is a professional member of the Association for Lighting Production and Design (ALPD).
+Trui Malten is a professional member of the Association for Lighting Production and Design (ALPD).

 During lockdown, she also created Covid Chronicle Cronies, a series of small sculptures and accompanying stories reflecting on connections, memory, and daily life.
 Please visit www.truimaltencronies.com